-- Volcanic-tectonic Earthquakes don't need to result in erupting volcanoes, but there is a possibility of occurring anytime.
+- Volcanic-tectonic Earthquakes don't need to result in erupting volcanoes, but there is a possibility of occurring at anytime.

 There are majorly two types of human-induced Earthquakes.
 They include collapse Earthquakes, explosion Earthquakes, and reservoir-induced Earthquakes.
 To know about the types of Earthquakes and more details on the UPSC Earthquakes, read the full information until the end.

 - Often, the roof area of an underground mine collapses, resulting in minor quakes.
 The situation occurs mainly in a location where extreme mining occurs and is called collapse Earthquakes.

 - Explosion Earthquakes are a consequence of outbursts of chemical or nuclear devices.
 It is also one of the types of human interference Earthquakes that cause the ground to shake.

 - The last type of Earthquake is a reservoir-induced Earthquake that occurs in the regions of large reservoirs.

 Types of Earthquakes: Based on the Depth of Focus

 The Earthquakes are categorized into shallow, intermediate, and deep zones based on their depth ranging between 0 – 700 km.
 Deep Earthquakes (300-700 km) are generally produced in the Wadati–Benioff zone, where the interaction of a downgoing oceanic crustal plate against a continental plate occurs.
 The most powerful Earthquakes are known to appear under this zone.

 Types Of Earthquakes